christineadriane/cevora-copilotstudio-training/labs/lab-01/README.md

 - [Solutions in Power Apps](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/solutions-overview)

 ## ✅ Prerequisites
-- A prepared workshop environment, or the ability to create a new one per prerequisites.
+- A prepared workshop environment (Dev or Sandbox), or the ability to create a new one per prerequisites.
-- Access to an environment in make.powerapps.com with permissions to create solutions and agents.
+- Access to this environment in make.powerapps.com with permissions to create solutions and agents.

 ## 🎯 Summary of Targets
 In this lab, you will:
 - Create a new Solution for workshop assets.
 - Create an Agent with defined scope, tone, behavior rules, and tasks.
-- Add two web knowledge sources and descriptions.
+- Add a web knowledge sources and descriptions.
 - Map the agent to your Solution using Advanced Settings.
 - Validate the agent’s answers using the Test pane.